Subaru Outback Performance

 Acceleration and Power

-2013 Subaru Outback 2.5i models have a 173-horsepower 2.5-liter four-cylinder engine.
-The standard transmission is a six-speed manual, but a continuously variable transmission (CVT), which drives like an automatic, is optional.
-The 3.6R models have a 256-horespower 3.6-liter six-cylinder boxer engine that’s paired with a five-speed automatic.
-Going for the 2.5i model with the CVT gets you the best fuel economy at an EPA-estimated 24/30 mpg city/highway.
-The 3.6R models get 18/25 mpg city/highway.
+The 2014 Subaru Outback 2.5i comes with a 173-horsepower, 2.5-liter four-cylinder engine.
+A six-speed manual transmission is standard on the 2.5i and 2.5i Premium.
+A continuously variable transmission (CVT) is optional on the 2.5i and 2.5i Premium, and standard on the 2.5i Limited.
+The 3.6R Limited has a 256-horespower, 3.6-liter six-cylinder engine that’s paired with a five-speed automatic transmission.
+The 2.5i model with the CVT delivers the best fuel economy in the Outback lineup at an EPA-estimated 24/30 mpg city/highway.
+The 3.6R Limited gets 17/25 mpg city/highway.

-- "The 2.5-liter four-cylinder delivers both adequate performance and respectable fuel economy with either the six-speed manual or the excellent CVT automatic.
-It's a solid choice if you need to balance fuel economy with utility.
-Folks who regularly travel hills and grades, or frequently haul full loads of passengers, cargo or both would be better served by the six-cylinder." -- Edmunds
+- "The 2.5-liter four-cylinder engine delivers adequate performance and respectable fuel economy with either the six-speed manual or the CVT.
+It's a good choice if your primary concern is fuel economy.
+But if you live in the mountains or frequently haul full loads of passengers or cargo in your Outback, you'll be better served by the six-cylinder." -- Edmunds

 Handling and Braking

 - "On the road, the Outback demonstrates an impressive sedan-like feel, in part because the low center of gravity of its powertrain more than offsets its tall bodywork.
-Steering is precise and predictable, and only some slight wind noise around the roof racks intrudes on the quiet ride." -- Kelley Blue Book
+Steering is precise and predictable, and only some slight wind noise intrudes on the reasonably quiet ride." -- Kelley Blue Book

 - "Outback is always controlled, never harsh, and more comfortable than many family sedans and nearly any similarly sized SUV.
 Larger bumps are felt, but Outback's compliant suspension and stout body structure work together so occupants aren't jostled." -- Consumer Guide (2012)